centreon/centreon-documentation/versioned_docs/version-22.04/administration/database-partitioning.md

 open_files_limit = 32000
 ```

-> If you install Centreon via the dedicated ISO, this parameter is already
-> configured.
-If you do it on your RedHat or CentOS Linux version, you will be
+> If you install Centreon on your RedHat or CentOS Linux version, you will be
 > able to do it manually.
 Don't forget to restart mariadb processes if you change
 > this value in my.cnf.